scawp/godot-gdshader.rock-n-roller/README.md

 # godot-gdshader.rock-n-roller
-A Godot shader to Rock, Roll and Bounce a Node
+A Godot shader to Rock, Roll and Bounce a Material

 # WIP

-## TODO: Add Example Project and Usage guide
+## TODO: Usage guide